RoboSapiens2021/snippet.js/README.md

  ## Enabling in highlighting!

- After doing that, you should shee the code snippet but with no highlighting.
-If thats want you want,then you are done.
+ After doing that, you should see the code snippet but with no highlighting.
+If that's want you want, then you are done.
 But in my opinion, it looks pretty plain.
 Let's fix that!
  In your `index.js` file, add
  ```javascript
 var elements = document.getElementsByClassName("code");